contentful/extensions/samples/diff/README.md

 ## Installation and usage

-Check you have the [requirements](../README.md#requirements) needed to use our extensions.
+Check you have the [requirements](../README.md#requirements) needed to use extensions.

 ## Local development